usize/kubecon-japan-materials/kubecon-japan-speaker-notes.md

 ## Section 6: "Adding Guardrails — IBAC"

 > **Speaker notes:**
 > We can fix this without touching the agent.
-AuthBridge supports
+RossoCortex supports
 > hot-reloadable guardrail plugins.
 I'm going to add intent verification
 > — a plugin called IBAC that captures the user's intent on inbound, then
 > judges every outbound request against that intent using an LLM.